pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 - Multi-view animations with subplots"

 ## Best Practices and Performance (2 minutes)
-"Let's discuss how to create effective, performant visualizations:
+"Let's talk about how to make good, fast visualizations:

 **Visual Design:**
 1. **Color Choice**:
-   - Use perceptually uniform colormaps ('viridis', 'plasma')
+   - Use even colormaps ('viridis', 'plasma')
-   - Avoid rainbow for quantitative data
+   - Avoid rainbow for number data
-   - Consider colorblind-friendly palettes
+   - Think about colorblind-friendly palettes

 2. **Lighting**:
    - Three-point lighting for complex scenes